sorrentix/scrollie/README.md

 # Scrollie
-Scrollie is an attempt to rethink the scroll to top animation.
-When you are on a page where have scrolled a lot, you don't want to see that *"matrix like"* effect to go bak on top.
-This is my solution to the problem.
+Scrollie is an attempt to rethink the scroll to top animation and *most of all* an exercise to me.
+When I'm on a page where I have scrolled a lot, and if I'm on a computer whith low performance configuration, what I see with the typical animation effect is a buggy effect.
+This is an attempt to solve that problem.
+As pointed out by someone this can be confusing for the users as they don't see a real scroll effect.
+I'm working on a new version which merge the fade and the scroll to top effect.

 You can find the demos here: